 The original Galaxy Fold debuted with a $1,980 MSRP, and a year later, the Galaxy Z Fold 2 was launched at $1,999.
 That's way more money than most people are willing to spend on a smartphone, so what can we expect from the Galaxy Z Fold 3?

 While the rumor mill hasn't said much about the Z Fold 3's price, we'd expect it to stick around the $2,000 range.
 There has been talk about a cheaper Galaxy Z Fold Lite that'll make the folding niche more accessible, but that lower price is expected to come with a few different compromises.
-For Samsung's highest-end folding smartphone for 2021, expect to pay a pretty penny.
+For Samsung's highest-end folding smartphone for 2021, expect to pay a hefty premium.

 Samsung Galaxy Z Fold 3 Availability

 We can't wait to get our hands on the Galaxy Z Fold 3, but unfortunately, we likely have a while to go before that can happen.
-The Galaxy Z Fold 2 wasn't released until September 2020, and given that Samsung typically sticks to a yearly release cadence for its smartphones, that suggests we'll see a September 2021 release for the Z Fold 3.
+The Galaxy Z Fold 2 wasn't unveiled until September 2020, and given that Samsung typically sticks to a yearly update cycle for its smartphones, that suggests we'll see a Q3 release for the Fold 3 as well.

 Samsung leaker Ice Universe shared in February 2021 that we have five more months to go before the Z Fold 3's release, pointing to a July launch.
-Other recent reports seem to suggest the same, with Samsung apparently gearing up to launch the Z Fold 3 alongside the Galaxy Z Flip 2 at a dedicated Unpacked event in July.
-Whether it be July, September, or sometime in between, it seems pretty clear that we have a few more months of waiting to go.
+Other recent reports seem to suggest the same, with Samsung apparently gearing up to launch the Z Fold 3 alongside the Galaxy Z Flip 2 — which will incidentally be dubbed the Z Flip 3 — at a dedicated Unpacked event in July.

 Samsung Galaxy Z Fold 3 Design